smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

     public void onResponse(int correlationId, RPCResponse response) {
         Result result = response.getResultCode();
         if(result.equals(Result.SUCCESS)){
-            // `DialNumber` was successfully sent, and a phone call was initiated by the user.
+            // `DialNumber` successfully sent
         }else if(result.equals(Result.REJECTED)){
-            // `DialNumber` was sent, and a phone call was cancelled by the user.
-Also, this could mean that there is no phone connected via Bluetooth.
+            // `DialNumber` was rejected.
+Either the call was sent and cancelled or there is no device connected }else if(result.equals(Result.DISALLOWED)){
-        }else if(result.equals(Result.DISALLOWED)){
-            // Your app does not have permission to use `DialNumber`.
+            // Your app is not allowed to use `DialNumber` }
     }
-    }

     @Override
     public void onError(int correlationId, Result resultCode, String info){
-        Log.e(TAG, "onError: "+ resultCode+ " | Info: "+ info );
+        // Handle error
     }
 });